mrdsx/inventory-api/README.md

 python app\main.py
 ```

 After running the project, the frontend can be accessed at http://localhost:3000/dashboard and backend API at http://127.0.0.1:3000.
+To run both frontend and backend you can also use scripts.
+Just go to `scripts` folder and run `run_app.bat` script.

 ## Running tests